plugn/ureact-workspace/README.md

 `npm install`

-`gulp` Start a dev server on localhost:5000 running the example code in /examples
+`npm start` Start a dev server on localhost:5000 running the example code in /examples

-`gulp release` Push a release to npm
+`npm run release` Push a release to npm

 See [ureact-package](https://github.com/udacity/ureact-package) for more info.